jlooper/green/workshop.md

 ## Architecture

 First, create a folder to house your app and api folders.
-Using the Vue CLI, installed locally on your machine, create a web app using the command line. `Cd` to the area you want on your local machine, and type `vue create app`.
-A wizard starts: use the default preset (babel, eslint).
+Using the Vue CLI, installed locally on your machine, create a web app using the command line.
+- `cd` to the area you want on your local machine, and type `vue create app`.
+- A wizard starts: use the default preset `Default ([Vue 2] babel, eslint)`.
+- Package Manager : `NPM` .
+This is used below, you can use YARN as well.
 A folder with that name will be created.
 You should have a folder structure like this:

 my-green-app
 └───app